-If you want to be the captain of a commercial boat carrying more than six passengers, it is necessary to get a 25-ton, 50-ton, or 100-ton license.
+If you want to be the captain of a commercial watercraft carrying more than six passengers, it is necessary to get a 25-ton, 50-ton, or 100-ton boat captain's license.
 This U.S. Coast Guard license, also known as the Master Captain’s License, allows you to perform the duties of an OUPV captain and also operate Inspected Vessels.

 The Definitive Guide to Getting Your Master Captain’s License